New Zealand’s fresh water bodies include glaciers, snow, rivers, streams, lakes, wetlands, springs and aquifers and groundwater.

 The amount of water flowing out of the lake is controlled and the power of the falling water is used to turn turbines which generate electricity.
 The water levels of some naturally occurring lakes are artificially controlled for irrigation and to reserve flow for electricity generation.
 Lake Hood in Ashburton was created to provide recreational opportunities for the community.

 Lake water levels

 Although lake water usually appears to be fairly static, complex changes happen constantly which are very important for the health of the freshwater body.
 The level of the lake reflects the relative amounts of water entering and leaving: some water is constantly lost through evaporation, seepage and possibly outflow into rivers, while it is being replenished by groundwater, rainfall, rivers or glaciers.

 Lakes with no outflow into a river or stream will usually vary in level depending on the amount of inflow from sources such as groundwater or rainfall.
 Lakes with an outflow will maintain a relatively stable water level because the amount of water leaving the lake will simply increase when inflow increases.
 Rivers transport sediment into lakes making them shallower over time.
-Eventually lakes are totally filled in by this process.
+Eventually lakes can be totally filled in by this process.
 Lakes are therefore usually relatively young in geological terms, being mostly under 10,000 years old.

 Wetlands are defined in the RMA as including ‘permanently or intermittently wet areas, shallow water, and land water margins that support a natural ecosystem of plants and animals that are adapted to wet conditions’.